Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 Her model arrived in secrecy.
 Just a car, and a couple of Gaoians who brusquely checked the street to ensure they weren’t overseen, and then held the door while their charge hustled through the front door and up the stairs.

 Ava’s studio today was one of the oldest permanent buildings in Folctha, the old town hall.
 Originally conceived as little more than a central storehouse for goods and a place where incoming colonists could bed down while something a little more permanent was found for them, nowadays it was more of a public space.
-It was used by a dance class and bands for a practice space, it was rented out by the indoor badminton club, on Wednesdays it was taken over by Folctha’s geeks for a night of board games, wargames and Magic…
+It was used by a dance class and bands for a practice space, it was rented out by the indoor badminton club, on Wednesdays it was taken over by Folctha’s geeks for a night of board games, wargames and Magic...

 Today, it was a canvas.
 She’d laid out her equipment along one wall and waited patiently, because there was no point in setting up the lighting, the filters, the backdrop and all the rest until she’d met her model and established the theme.

-Derek had given her a good idea what the theme would be… and one day she’d *definitely* get Derek in front of the camera.
+Derek had given her a good idea what the theme would be... and one day she’d *definitely* get Derek in front of the camera.
 But Derek wasn’t today’s model.

 Today’s model was arguably one of the most powerful people in the galaxy.
 Daar.
 Great Father of the Gao.

 *Madre de Dios.*

 Okay, Gaoians came in some varied shapes and sizes.
 Myun sprang to mind, being basically the furry equivalent of a valkyrie.
-But Daar almost didn’t look like the same *species.* It wasn’t his prodigious size, it was the way he moved: Where every other Gaoian Ava knew either moved with a kind of fussy poise or else in a prowling swagger, Daar… *trundled* into the room, as though it couldn’t possibly contain anything that might endanger or humiliate him.
+But Daar almost didn’t look like the same *species.* It wasn’t his prodigious size, it was the way he moved: Where every other Gaoian Ava knew either moved with a kind of fussy poise or else in a prowling swagger, Daar... *trundled* into the room, as though it couldn’t possibly contain anything that might endanger or humiliate him.
 It would have looked comical if he wasn’t so feral in appearance.

 Of course, straightening up made him no less fearsome.
 But his face and the set of his ears was friendly.

 "Miss."

 Ava shook his paw.
-"Uh… It’s a, uh… real pleasure to meet you."
+"Uh...
+It’s a, uh... real pleasure to meet you."

 He chittered, which wasn’t even *close* to being the right word to describe the contrabass sound that rumbled deep in his chest, but nothing better came to mind.